ni/webvi-examples/EmbedContentIntoWebVI/Readme.md

 [![Embed Content into a WebVI Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/EmbedContentIntoWebVI/Builds/WebApp_Web%20Server/)
 [![Embed Content into a WebVI README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)]()

-This example demonstrates how to embed custom web content into the WebVI panel using LabVIEW NXG.
+This example demonstrates how to embed custom web content into the WebVI panel using G Web Development Software.
 WebVIs use HTML to define and describe the content of the panel that is loaded in a web page.
-This means that you can add custom HTML content to appear alongside the LabVIEW-generated HTML.
+This means that you can add custom HTML content to appear alongside the generated HTML.

 ![Screenshot of Demo](readme_files/Screenshot.gif)

 ## Dependencies

-- LabVIEW NXG Web Module
+- G Web Development Software

 ## Setup

 1. Clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine.
-2. Open `EmbedWebVIIntoContent/WebVI/Embed WebVI into Content.lvproject`.
+2. Open `EmbedWebVIIntoContent/WebVI/Embed WebVI into Content.gwebproject`.
 3. On the **Project Files** tab, expand `WebApp.gcomp` and open `index.gviweb`.
 4. Click the **Run** button.
 5. Build the web application.